Outdoor lighting buying guide

 - Position deck lights into deck floors carefully to avoid glare.
 Opt for adjustable deck lights for extra flexibility.

 - Security light fittings with either a built-in PIR detector or a stand-alone detector can be fitted to a number of lights surrounding your home for all-round protection.

 What bulbs should I choose?

 When choosing bulbs, the most important factors to consider are the size and type, and for safety reasons, you’ll need to make sure they’re suitable for outdoor use.
+Most bulbs are safe to be used outdoors, as long as they are completely protected from rain and snow.
 After that, you’ll want to ensure that they are the right brightness level for your application – after all, no one wants to be blinded when enjoying their nice evening drinks.

 What safety tips should I follow?

-How should I install my garden and outdoor lights?
+How should I install my garden & outdoor lights?

 Unless you’ve bought low-voltage or solar lighting, it’s a good idea to invest in the services of a reputable, fully qualified electrician, who will be able to install your outdoor and garden lighting safely, and in accordance to the manufacturer’s instructions.

 Outdoor and garden lighting can be used to create a number of different effects, and the possibilities are pretty much endless.
 Spotlights on fences and trellis will create intimate pools of light, whilst lighting placed near water can produce spectacular, magical reflections.
 Candle-lit hanging lanterns will create an intimate, warm mood.

 Have fun with it, and you’ll be able to create your perfect outdoor space in no time.